jouellnyc/BB-ESP32-KIOSK/README.md

 - Make the code better post current MicroPythonic issues
 - Using Scrolling for more information on the kiosk
 - Implement Push Button for Real Time update
-- Overcome UTC challenges

-#### Caveats
-UTC is big pain on micropython, your mileage may vary late at night if your UTC offset puts you in 'tommorow'